LukeShortCloud/rootpages/src/linux_distributions/chromium_os.rst

 Container Management (LXC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-With developer mode enabled, the ``termina`` VM can be manually edited with the ``vmc`` command.
+With Developer Mode enabled, the ``termina`` VM can be manually edited with the ``vmc`` command.
 It can enable GPU acceleration, enable audio capture, export/save the VM, share files, and attach USB devices.
 New containers can also be created.

 -  Manually start the ``termina`` virtual machine with graphics acceleration and then automatically SSH into it.